-[section 1.3] Figure 2.1: A trajectory traced out by the evolution rule $f^t$ .
-Starting from the state space point x, after a time t, the point is at $f^t(x)$ . positions and velocities of the planets form the phase space of the system.
-More generally, a state of a physical system, at a given instant in time, can be represented by a single point in an abstract space called state space or phase space $\mathcal{M}$ .
+Figure 2.1: A trajectory traced out by the evolution rule $f^t$ .
+Starting from the state space point x, after a time t, the point is at $f^t(x)$ .

+For the solar system, tracking the latitude and longitude in the celestial sphere suffices to completely specify the planet's apparent motion.
+All possible values for positions and velocities of the planets form the phase space of the system.
+More generally, a state of a physical system, at a given instant in time, can be represented by a single point in an abstract space called state space $\mathcal{M}$ (mnemonic: curly ' $\mathcal{M}$ ' for a 'manifold').
 As the system changes, so does the representative point in state space.
 We refer to the evolution of such points as dynamics, and the function $f^t$ which specifies where the representative point is at time t as the evolution rule.

 If there is a definite rule f that tells us how this representative point moves in $\mathcal{M}$ , the system is said to be deterministic.
 For a deterministic dynamical system, the evolution rule takes one point of the state space and maps it into exactly one point.
 However, this is not always possible.
 For example, knowing the temperature today is not enough to predict the temperature tomorrow; knowing the value of a stock today will not determine its value tomorrow.
 The state space can be enlarged, in the hope that in a sufficiently large state space it is possible to determine an evolution rule, so we imagine that knowing the state of the atmosphere, measured over many points over the entire planet should be sufficient to determine the temperature tomorrow.
 Even that is not quite true, and we are less hopeful when it comes to stocks.

 For a deterministic system almost every point has a unique future, so trajectories cannot intersect.
 We say 'almost' because there might exist a set of measure zero (tips of wedges, cusps, etc.) for which a trajectory is not defined.
 We may think such sets a nuisance, but it is quite the contrary-they will enable us to partition state space, so that the dynamics can be better understood.

-Locally, the state space $\mathcal{M}$ looks like $\mathbb{R}^d$ , meaning that d numbers are sufficient to determine what will happen next.
+Locally, the state space $\mathcal{M}$ looks like $\mathbb{R}^d$ , meaning that a dynamical evolution is an initial value problem, with d numbers sufficient to determine what will happen time t later.
 Globally, it may be a more complicated manifold formed by patching together several pieces of $\mathbb{R}^d$ , forming a torus, a cylinder, or some other geometric object.
 When we need to stress that the dimension d of $\mathcal{M}$ is greater than one, we may refer to the point $x \in \mathcal{M}$ as $x_i$ where $i = 1, 2, 3, \ldots, d$ .
+If the dynamics is described by a set of PDEs (partial differential equations), the state space is the infinite dimensional function space.
 The evolution rule $f^t : \mathcal{M} \to \mathcal{M}$ tells us where a point x is in $\mathcal{M}$ after a time interval t.

 The pair $(\mathcal{M}, f)$ constitute a dynamical system.

+remark 2.1

+chapter 12

+Figure 2.2: The evolution rule $f^t$ can be used to map a region $\mathcal{M}i$ of the state space into the region $f^t(\mathcal{M}i)$ .